Ada-Developers-Academy/core-unit-2/data-in-tables/data-in-tables.md

 Tables are made of rows and columns.

-The first row is devoted to labeling the columns.
-This row can be called the _header row_.
+It's useful to begin a table with a section that labels the columns.
+We call this section the _header_, or the _header row_.

-After the header row, each row is a **record**, or a representation of _one_ entity that fits in this table.
+After the header comes the rows.
+Each row is a **record** that represents _one_ entity recorded in this table.

 Columns, on the other hand, represent **attributes**.
 Each column holds the value of one _attribute_ of one _record_.